Pexo

 Describe the lesson

 Type what you want to teach in plain language: the topic, the audience, the length, and any style you have in mind.
-A messy, half-formed sentence is enough; you don't need a script or a storyboard.
+A messy, half-formed sentence is enough; that one line is the whole brief for the educational video maker.

 "Explain photosynthesis for 9th graders, visual, about 60 seconds, classroom tone."